landrok/yousign-api/README.md

 ------------

 - PHP 7.4+
-- You have to create your account on Yousign platform to get an API token before using this library.
+- A Yousign API token

 ________________________________________________________________________